ryank6494/3561-Project-3/README.md

 # 3561-Project-3

-Real solution folder is the rising edge solution
+Real solution files are the rising edge solution